 .
 In this performance, the ensemble collaborates with the internationally well-known jazz pianist Vladislav Sendecki.
 It was last performed at Olavshallen in Trondheim – February 2017.

 As the title indicates, this project is inspired by the moon!
-The Norwegian Wind Ensemble has been invited to join the Michael Wollny Trio on tour at several renowned German music festivals.
-The project culminates with a recording of the work in the autumn of 2017.
+The Norwegian Wind Ensemble was invited to join the Michael Wollny Trio on tour at several renowned German music festivals late August 2017.

 to see our upcoming conserts.